 It appears to be overheat-proof – despite the graphics card’s passive heatsink and the use of the standard Intel stock cooler that was supplied packaged with the chip.

-The above information was recently published in a series of posts on Facebook.
+The above information relating to the build was recently published in a series of posts on Facebook.
 I wrote the notes up properly and put them on my website as this article.

 Do browse other articles on this site, my main website; Bugger All On dot TV: There’s entertainments and arts on offer as well as tech stuff. … Because the sun always shines on .TV – even though there’s bugger all on.